crashfort/SourceDemoRender/README.md

 The commands that are placed in `svr_movie_start.cfg` are required and must not be overwritten.
 Most notably, the variable `mat_queue_mode` must be 0 during recording for recording to work properly.

 ## Something's not working
-If something is not working properly, please find the `SVR_LOG.txt` and `ENCODER_LOG.txt` file in the `data/` directory and explain what you were doing and upload it to [Discord](https://discord.gg/5t8D68c) or create a new issue here.
+If something is not working properly, please find the `svr_log.txt` and `encoder_log.txt` file in the `data/` directory and explain what you were doing and upload it to [Discord](https://discord.gg/5t8D68c) or create a new issue here.

 ## Interoperability with other programs
 Due to the nature of reverse engineering games, it cannot be trusted that direct interoperability (with ReShade or HLAE for example) will work because the risk of collision.